MouniaLaassiri/mounialaassiri.github.io/Research/Description.md

 # Research
-My current research focuses on developing interlock systems for the ATLAS ITk Strips tracker upgrade at Brookhaven National Laboratory.
+My research lies in nuclear and particle physics and their applications.
+For my current postdoctoral research, I am focusing on various tasks related to the ATLAS Phase II Tracker Upgrade, specifically the strips barrel, at BNL.
+I serve as the U.S. contact for the ColdJig software.

 ## Research Activities